citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 * **Off**: No state awareness at all, clients will use the standard GTA/RAGE P2P networking model, and the server will only function as a relay.
 * **On**: Full state awareness and server-determined entity routing.
 * **Legacy**: Compatibility mode for scripts that expect all players to exist on each client.
-Not recommended due to performance reasons and graphical glitches.
+Not recommended due to performance issues and graphical glitches.

 ### `sv_maxClients [newValue]`